dkubokawa/leetcode_practice/python/sliding_window/README.md

 #### Approach
 ##### Solution 1: Sliding Window: O(N)
-* Use a variable-sliding window to make a single pass through the array
+* Use a variable-length window to make a single pass through the array
-* Invalid window:
+* Invalid window condition:
   * <code>seen</code> hashmap has a value with a count > 1.
   * This can only occur at <code>end</code> because we update on every iteration
 * We fix the window by moving the index <code>start</code> past the duplicate value.